 Do not share towels or handkerchiefs - It can spread to others, remember, it can be contagious.

 Do not use contact lenses - Bear with your vanity and use prescription glasses while your stye heals naturally.
 If possible, avoid makeup on the eye as well.

 Ditch your eye makeup - Your eye makeup can contain staph bacteria (staphylococcus) which caused the initial infection.
 You wouldn't want the problem to return anytime soon.
 Beyond a stye, staph infections can lead to other minor skin infections as well.

 Waiting It Out

 The best way to rid your stye is to wait it out and let it heal on its own.
-A stye infection cures naturally within a week, sometimes in days.
-If you are thinking of how to get rid of a style overnight or in one day, I would say it's rather impossible.
+A stye infection cures naturally within a week, sometimes in days or even overnight.
 Of course, it important not to reiterate not to squeeze the bump and let it rupture on its own.
 If it takes more than 10 days to heal naturally, it is certainly more than just a stye or a case of complications occurring.
 Consider see your medical practitioner in this case.

 Applying heat is the best way to accelerate healing of a stye.
 Use warm water compresses few times daily for about 5 to 10 minutes each.
 In addition to being effective at killing some bacteria, it provides soothing relief and it works especially well for sty infection in infants.
 Warm to hot (not scalding) water should be used and do not forget to use a clean piece of cloth.
 You can also use cotton balls or buds, free of dirt of course.